Maral-Batnasan/oil-and-gas-analysis-dashboard/README.md

 # 🌍 Investment Dashboard: Exploring Oil & Gas Sector Trends

-This dashboard analyzes a specific company (anonymized for publication) using publicly available data.
-To request access to the .pbix file, please contact me at maralmaa.batnasan@gmail.com.
+## Objective

-## 📋 Objective
+- This dashboard examines the investments of a leading Canadian institutional investor in oil and gas companies listed in the Global Oil and Gas Exit List (GOGEL) 2024.
+It provides insights into investment patterns, upstream and midstream exposure, and potential areas for climate strategy enhancement.
-This dashboard analyzes investments by **a leading Canadian institutional investor (The company's name has been anonymized for the published version.)** in oil and gas companies listed in the **Global Oil and Gas Exit List (GOGEL) 2024**.
-The goal is to provide insights into investment trends, upstream and midstream activities, and climate strategy opportunities.
+- The analysis supported the development of a proposed phase-out plan aligned with the IEA Net Zero Emissions (NZE) scenario and NZAOA targets to help bring the portfolio in line with the Paris Agreement.

 ---